- Oops!Something went wrong.Please try again later.

 What’s Favoring the Stock?

-Moreover, unlike most of the explorers in the Permian basin, Callon Petroleum is not significantly exposed to Permian bottlenecks.
+Through the Carrizo Oil & Gas acquisition, the company diversified presence beyond the Permian basin.
+The inclusion of oil-rich acres in the Eagle Ford was commendable, which expanded its upstream presence to 200,000 net acres in the two shale plays.
+Unlike most of the explorers in the Permian basin, Callon Petroleum is not significantly exposed to Permian bottlenecks.
 This is because the company has reserved Permian pipeline networks to transport roughly 90% of produced liquid volumes to local refineries.

 However, there are a few factors that are impeding the growth of the stock lately.